bright/bright.github.io/_posts/2015-01-11-frame-video-view.md

   <br />
-  I uploaded project to [github](https://github.com/mklimek/FrameVideoView), so you can run example app, see full implementation of `FrameVideoView`, and of course, use it if you need.
+  I uploaded project to [github](https://github.com/mklimek/FrameVideoView) so you can run example app and see full implementation of `FrameVideoView`.
+Feel free to use it as you like.
   <br />